mrworf/detrackify-email/README.md

 included.
 The payload is hashed together with the salt to ensure it has not been tampered with before the server redirects the user.

-Guard settings can also be provided in the YAML configuration file.
-All guard options live under the top-level `options` key:
+Guard settings can also be provided in the YAML configuration file:

 ```yaml
 guard: